The Planning Commission consists of nine Oklahoma City residents appointed by the Mayor with the consent and approval of the City Council.

-One member is appointed from each ward and one at-large member.
-The Commission meets on the second and fourth Thursday of each month at 1:30 pm in the Council Chambers, Third Floor, Municipal Building, 200 North Walker Avenue.
+Each of the City's eight Wards is represented by a Planning Commissioner, and one member is appointed at-large.
+The Commission meets at 1:30 p.m. on the second and fourth Thursday of each month at 1:30 p.m. in the Council Chambers on the third floor of City Hall, 200 N Walker Ave.
 The Planning Commission Secretary is the Planning Director, and the Planning Commission is staffed by the Development Services Department.

 The Planning Commission adopts the Comprehensive Plan.
 A comprehensive plan is a policy document used by city leaders, developers, business owners and citizens to make decisions about future growth and development.
 This document provides long range policy direction for land use, transportation, economic development, housing, public services, and natural and cultural resources.
 It serves as a guide for elected and public officials by providing the framework for evaluating development proposals.
 It lays out a community vision and priorities and describes, where, how, and in some cases when, development should occur.